SasView/sasview/calculator/docs/sphinx/index.rst

 Calculator
 ======================================
 Calculator is a package that contains other sub-modules necessary for small computations.
-These sub-modules may be independant of each other, but there are used as tools for sansview application.
+These sub-modules may be independant of each other, but there are used as ``tools`` for sansview application.
 The calculator package currently contains the following sub-modules:

+* :ref:`sans.invariant.invariant.index`

 .. htmlonly::